Giometric/UniSonic/README.md

 - Loops and collision layer switching
   -  This has some minor issues, mostly requiring some care when placing the switch triggers
 - Smooth rotation for Sonic, like what the Sonic Advance games do, is supported and can be enabled via a checkbox on the Sonic prefab; turned off by default
+- Looking up and down

 ### Missing Features
 - Damage, enemies
 - Other interactable things like springs
-- Looking up
-- Crouching
 - Spin-dashing
 - Pushing
 - 'About-to-fall' animation when standing near ledges